pointnetwork/point-automation/readme.md

 1. Download this project
 2. Run command "npm install" in the root of this project
+3. Run command "export PASS_ENCRYPT_AUTOMATION=passwordhere" --> Ask to Alexis or Brian for the password
+4. Run command "npm run decrypt-credentials", this will generate a JSON file in the project that contains the sensitive information
-3. Run any of the following commands according to the test cases that you want to execute :
+5. Run any of the following commands according to the test cases that you want to execute :
-   * "SECRET_WORDS=word1 word2 word3 npm run test-macos" => Run all the tests (MacOS)
+   * "npm run test-macos" => Run all the tests (MacOS)
-   * "SECRET_WORDS=word1 word2 word3 npm run test-linux" => Run all the tests (MacOS)
+   * "npm run test-linux" => Run all the tests (MacOS)
-   * "SECRET_WORDS=word1 word2 word3 npm run simple-test-linux" => Just one test (MacOS)
+   * "npm run simple-test-linux" => Just one test (MacOS)
-   * "SECRET_WORDS=word1 word2 word3 npm run simple-test-macos" => Just one test (MacOS)
+   * "npm run simple-test-macos" => Just one test (MacOS)

-*SECRET_WORDS environment variable should contain the secret words to login with a specific user.

 # Reports